 Because our modern market is becoming increasingly global, many clients wonder whether a US patent is the best way to go in order to get effective intellectual property protection.
 Will a US patent protect you from infringement overseas?
 If you have freedom to operate within an American market, can you also market your product abroad?

 How Strong Is a US Patent?

-First of all, the U.S. market is incredibly strong, and so individuals who want to market a product within the United States opt for protection from the USPTO.
+First of all, the U.S. market is incredibly strong, and individuals who want to market a product within the United States opt for protection from the USPTO, of course.
 But secondly, these numbers show that protection of intellectual property in the United States is alive and well.
 In fact, in the 2018 U.S. Chamber International IP Index, America was ranked as the top country for overall intellectual property protection, indicating that American legislation prioritizes a knowledge-based economy that awards innovation.

 That being said, the U.S. is no longer a top leader in the specific category of patent law.
 2017's index was the first year that the U.S. did not occupy the top spot in Category 1 of the index (which is entitled Patents, Related Rights, and Limitations.)
 In 2018, the U.S. dropped from #10 to #12.
 This is due in part to increasingly robust competition, with countries like Singapore, Ireland, and the Netherlands increasing their patent protection measures.
 However, it's also linked with recent legislative and judicial moves in the U.S., which you can read more about here.

 What Are Your Best Options for Global IP Protection?